4 Ways to Self-Reflect Using Study Skills

 Because you are the student and professor in this metaphor, it is ok (and preferred) that you are not taking notes (journaling) at the same time you are listening (meditating).

-But it is important that you take this step to integrate what you received from your meditation.
+It is important that you physically write down your self-reflection in order to integrate whatever insights you received from your meditation.

 Either way, I am integrating information in one step, and allowing information to be received in another.